-We hope you find the missing piece to your personal MRP puzzle here.
-If not, don’t hesitate to send your question over to email@example.com.
-We’d be happy to provide an answer.
+We hope you find the answers you’re looking for here.
+If not, please don’t hesitate to send your question to us.
+We’d be happy to provide you with an answer!

 1. What is MRP?

-MRP creates a model and uses this model to generate estimates for responses in a survey.
-This model, when given a set of respondent characteristics, can produce an estimate for how that type of respondent would answer a survey question.
+In essence, MRP uses data to create a model and then uses said model to generate estimates for responses in a survey.
+So, when given a set of respondent characteristics, the model can produce an estimate for how a certain respondent would answer a particular survey question.

-Finally, MRP takes weighted averages of all the predictions.
-This is to ensure that the model has a fair sample of respondents.
+In the last step, this method takes weighted averages of all the predictions to ensure that the model has a fair sample of respondents.

 2. How is MRP different from traditional quota sampling?